ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - Effects a 5×5×4 area around the player.
       - Provides *Instant Health I* to all entities within the area every second.
 Also effects the player.
       - Drastically reduces the speed of the player while being cast.
-      - *A spell used by those who wish to support themselves and other, charming.*
+    - *A spell used by those who wish to support themselves and others, charming.*
+2. Absolution
+    - Stats:
+      - long cast
+      - 1min cooldown
+      - 100 mana cost
+      - epic
+      - 5sec cast time
+    - Info:
+      - Creates a 2x2 wide beam that lingers for 2sec.
+      - Deals 3DMG and 2M-DMG every 0.25sec to anything within the beam.
+      - Beam has a range of 50 blocks.
+    - *"I absolve you of your sins."*

 </details>